CynderHost/status-page/content/issues/2023-09-19-server-issues-impacting-gravity.md

 *﻿Mitigating* - This ongoing issue is caused by a sustained outage of several network fiber providers - we are tracking the status of service restoration and hope to have service restored.
 Again, we sincerely apologize for any disruption this has caused.
 We do not have an exact ETA at this point -- the absolute worst case resolution timeline is by 6 AM PST.
 More updates will be published on this page if we have any further information.

 *﻿Mitigating* - We're still tracking the stable of upstream network restoration - we do not have any further ETA or updates to share at this time but will relay any information as soon as possible.
+Our team is available at support@cynderhost.com and through the ticket portal for any queries.
+However, we do not have any further information or timeline to share beyond what has is posted on this page.